sprakash57/shortify/README.md

   Shortify
 </h1>

-> A Simple url shortener App and services.
+> A Simple url shortener App and services built upon **MEVN/VENoM** stack.
 It will convert your boring long url into nice and simple 8 character *shorties* (That is what i call short urls 😁).
 Not to mention they are unique for every new url.
 It also keeps the history of your recent conversions.
 One click to copy and off you go.

 ## 🚀 Quick start